What exactly is Porteus Kiosk?

 9) Allows 'user made' customizations

 Porteus Kiosk supports unlimited number of modifications so modules which extend its functionality can be added to the ISO.
-It's really easy - just drop your prepared xzm module to the /xzm folder and it will be loaded automatically during boot.
+It's really easy - just drop your prepared xzm module to the "xzm" folder in the ISO and it will be loaded automatically during boot.
 Please have a look at our tutorial describing how to perform kiosk customizations manually.

 10) Provides stunning support